deepsense-ai/db-ally/docs/how-to/use_custom_similarity_store.md

 ## Implementing a Custom Store

 To implement a custom store, you need to create a class which extends the `AbstractStore` class provided by db-ally.
-The `AbstractStore` class has two methods that you are required to implement:
+The `AbstractStore` class has two asynchronous methods that you need to implement:

 * `store`: This method should store the values in the custom store.
 * `find_similar`: This method should find the value most similar to a given input.